Aliwebs/project-1/README.md

 Game Window
 ![Game Window](./screenshots/game_window.PNG)

-# Struggles and Bugs
+## Bugs

+The biggest bug so far in the game is that sometimes ghosts get stuck in walls, pass through the player etc. I added a lot of steps checking if the tile the ghost is moving to is a path or a wall but this bug still persists and unfortunately could not be solved.
+I do have an idea now of what it might have been, more likely than not it is to do with the timing between the two different setIntervals that run PACMAN and the GHOSTS independently.

+## Wins & Challenges

 I guess the biggest struggle I had was at the start of the project where I had to figure out how to convert an array of coordinates into an actual map.
 Another struggle I had was that the ghosts' movements would at times stop so I had to make an unlogical move with some of the else statements in the direction decision function.

 There was a big win due to that blocker though, which is that I was able to make my game work on an X and Y axis basis where implementing movement became much easier.

-The biggest bug so far in the game is that sometimes ghosts get stuck in walls, pass through the player etc. I added a lot of steps checking if the tile the ghost is moving to is a path or a wall but this bug still persists and unfortunately could not be solved.
-I do have an idea now of what it might have been, more likely than not it is to do with the timing between the two different setIntervals that run PACMAN and the GHOSTS independently.

-# Future improvements and final thoughts
+## Future improvements

-The game can be improved by having more levels.
-Another thing that I really wanted to implement but didn't get time to implement was the map builder.

-Overall the project was fun to make and the game is fun to play although there is only one level you can try changing the FPS to make the game harder to play.
-Have fun!
+- More levels
+- Map builder
+- Better ghost movement by having them go to PACMAN instead of wander aimlessly.

+## Key Learnings

+- Learned how to manage window state with JS and CSS.
+- Learned a lot timing of actions especially when moving PACMAN.
+- I made use of methods when doing common tasks like current tile or target tile as it was repeated code I made into a method on the object of  PACMAN or the ghosts.
+- Learned about CSS transform property as it is used to rotate PACMAN into the direction he is moving in.